SudhanPlayz/Discord-MusicBot/.github/ISSUE_TEMPLATE/bug_report.md

 Remove the comment and fill out the commit hash if this applies to you:
 (While it's not a requirement to test your issue on the master branch, it would make fixing the problem a lot easier for us, so please do so if possible.)

-- I have also tested the issue on latest master, commit hash: `xxx` -->
+-->